mfrachet/acodingdance/content/blog/tagged-template-litterals/index.md

   `
 ```

-Only by reading the 4 lines snippet, you may have a good idea of what it should do: creating an HTML tree with the concatenate string content.
+Only by reading the 4 lines snippet, you may have a good idea of what it should do:

-To create the previously used template, we need to create that specific `html`:
+> creating a HTML tree with the concatenate string content.

+Let's implement the `html` tag:

 ```javascript
 const html = (strings, ...interpolated) =>